insys-icom/Kickstarter/README.md

 # Kickstarter
-Set up INSYS icom devices completely autonomously
+Set up INSYS icom devices completely autonomously and in parallel!

 Kickstarter is a container, that runs on an INSYS icom device like MRX.
 It detects other INSYS icom devices and can set them up:
-- updating the firmware
+- updating the **firmware**
-- uploading config (ASCII, binary profiles), containers, licenses...
+- uploading **config** (ASCII, binary profiles), containers, licenses...
-- uploading device individual settings
+- uploading device **individual settings**
-- registering at iRM (icom Router Management)
+- registering at **iRM** (icom Router Management)
 ![Kickstarter Overview](doc/Kickstarter_Overview.png)

 It can update devices in parallel!
-That save a huge amount of time when setting up a whole bunch of new devices.
+That saves a huge amount of time when setting up a whole bunch of new devices.

 Kickstarter has a web UI for its configuration and to visualize its progress with the devices:
 ![Kickstarter web UI setting up devices in parallel](doc/Kickstarter_Browser.png)